aleksander-saz/DS-Projects/README.md

 ### Project 16 - Automatization processing of the comments for the online store

 Online store just to rolls out new service.
 With new service the clients can edit and add a description of the products in the store (same as in wiki services).
-So clients could suggest the edits of descriptions and comment the changes of other clients.
-Store would like to have a tool wich can classify the comments on toxic and positive.
+Clients could suggest the edits of descriptions and comment the changes of other clients.
+Store would like to have a tool wich can classify the comments on toxic and regular.
 It's required to train a model for the classification of future comments.

 *Detailed description you can find in [readme of Project 16](https://github.com/aleksander-saz/DS-Projects/tree/main/Project_16)*

 ### Project 17 - Prediction of the clients age for the grocery store